balatarsini-hub/Python_Scripts_Bala/CPD and LDB/Brand Ranking/README.md

 1. Update files to the latest path

 <br> **LDB Brand Ranking**
-1. Update files to the latest path
+1. Update files to the latest path <br>
+2. For *'LDB Data Output Jun'26'* include suncare